riserobotics/ros2course-notes/content/Installation-and-Setup/installation.md

 #### Launching the RISE ROS2 Container

 {{% notice tip %}}
 You will have to do the following steps every time you shut-down/sleep your computer.
 If you are unsure if a container is still active, either take a look at the "Containers" menu in the Docker Desktop GUI in the left sidebar, or execute the following command to _stop all images_!
-Be sure that this is what you want to do! `docker stop $(docker ps -q)`.
-If you want to _remove_ all containers as well, run the same command with `rm $(docker ps -aq)` attached to the back.
+Be sure that this is what you want to do! `docker stop [name of the docker container here]`.
+If you want to _remove_ all containers as well, run the same command with `docker rm [name of the docker container here]` attached to the back.
 {{% /notice %}}

 Now it's time to launch the container we just downloaded.
 This can be done either via the command line, which is the preferred way, or using the Docker Desktop GUI if you feel more comfortable this way.